 It is a conversation which goes on both in public and within each of ourselves.

 The Classical period, particularly in Greece and Rome, saw conversation elevated to an art form.
-Philosophical dialogues, epitomized by the works of Plato, showcased conversation as a tool for exploring complex ideas and seeking truth.
+Philosophical dialogues, epitomized by Plato’s works, showcased conversation as a tool for exploring complex ideas and seeking truth.
 Meanwhile, the Roman Forums were spaces where public speech and debate flourished, influencing governance and society.

 During the Middle Ages, the role of conversation shifted within different contexts.
 In the Islamic Golden Age, scholars engaged in rich dialogues, contributing significantly to advances in science, philosophy, and literature.
 In Europe, however, the feudal system and the rise of monasticism influenced the nature of conversation, often limiting it to religious and aristocratic circles.